harness/developer-hub/docs/continuous-integration/use-ci/run-tests/speed-up-ci-test-pipelines-using-parallelism.md

 The `parallelism` value defines the number of workloads into which tests can be divided.
 Each parallel instance (or workload) is a duplicate of the step or stage where you've defined a parallelism strategy.
 All parallel instances start at the same time, and each instance runs separately.

 In general, a higher `parallelism` value means a faster pipeline run time, because the tests can be divided into more parallel instances.
-However, be aware of resource limitations in your build infrastructure.
-If you try to run 10 groups of tests, and your build infrastructure can handle 10 parallel instances, the pipeline can fail or take longer than expected.
+However, this depends on your test suite and resource limitations in your build infrastructure.
+For example, if you try to run 10 groups of tests, and your build infrastructure can handle 10 parallel instances, the pipeline can fail or take longer than expected.
+Try different parallelism values to determine your optimal configuration.
 For more information, go to [Best Practices for Looping Strategies](/docs/platform/pipelines/looping-strategies/best-practices-for-looping-strategies.md).

 :::info